mat-0/boinc.thechels.uk/index.md

 #### Troubleshooting

-There are several other issues you may want to know in advance - just ask me at [@sidcelery](https://x.com/sidcelery) on X/Twitter
+There are several other issues you may want to know in advance - just ask [@sidcelery](https://x.com/sidcelery) on X/Twitter

 If there's one issue I'd bring up first it's that the constant processing can find the weak spots in a flaky or memory-constrained machine.
 You should have a minimum 1Gb RAM for a single-core machine, 2Gb RAM on a dual-core machine